balos1/sundials/doc/arkode/guide/source/Introduction.rst

 The ``NVECTOR_TRILINOS`` module has been updated to work with Trilinos 12.18+.
 This update changes the local ordinal type to always be an ``int``.

+The function :c:func:`ARKStepSetMaxStepsBetweenLSet` has been depreated and replaced with :c:func:`ARKStepSetMaxStepsBetweenLSetup`.

 Changes in v4.3.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^